koh-gt/ferriteclassic-core/doc/build-unix.md

     sudo apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a litecoin-qt executable will be built by default.
+Once these are installed, they will be found by configure and a ferriteclassic-qt executable will be built by default.